Forensic Investigation : Prefetch File

 FTK Imager

 As a Forensic Investigator, you can always access the prefetch files to understand the case given to you.
-Because through these files, it can be determined that what was frequently used on the system that you are investigating.
-This can be easily done with FTK Imager.
+Because through these files, you can determine what users frequently used on the system that you are investigating.
+You can easily do this with FTK Imager.
 FTK imager allows one to view and analyze the prefetch file present in the drive.
 To access the prefetch file through FTK, just open the said tool and look for the Prefetch folder in the left panel as highlighted in the image below:

 This is all on prefetch files.
 Now that we understand these files properly, we can customize it, access it, and use it as we need.
-The most important thing to know about prefetch files is that it a boon when comes to retracing a malware as any .exe file that has been run on the system, will be logged in prefetch files.
-Therefore, if a malicious file is executed; you can track it through this.
+The most important thing to know about prefetch files is that they are a boon for retracing malware as they log any .exe file that runs on the system.
+Therefore, if someone executes a malicious file, you can track it through this.

 Author: Vishva Vaghela is a Digital Forensics enthusiast and enjoys technical content writing.
 You can reach her on Here